nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 * LE Connection interval

 .. note::
-   In a *Bluetooth* Low Energy connection, the different devices negotiate the connection parameters that are used.
+   In a Bluetooth Low Energy connection, the different devices negotiate the connection parameters that are used.
    If the configuration parameters for the devices differ, they agree on the lowest common denominator.

    By default, the sample uses the fastest connection parameters.
    You can change them to different valid values without a need to program both kits again.

 .. note::
-   When you have set the LE Connection Interval to high values and need to change the PHY or the Data Length in the next test, the PHY Update procedure or Data Length Update procedure can take several seconds.
+   When you have set the LE Connection Interval to high values and need to change the PHY or the Data Length in the next test, the PHY Update or Data Length Update procedure can take several seconds.

-Requirements
-************

-The sample supports the following development kits:

-.. table-from-rows:: /includes/sample_board_rows.txt
-   :header: heading
-   :rows: nrf5340dk_nrf5340_cpuapp_and_cpuapp_ns, nrf52840dk_nrf52840, nrf52833dk_nrf52833, nrf52dk_nrf52832

-You can use any two of the development kits listed above and mix different development kits.

-.. include:: /includes/hci_rpmsg_overlay.txt

-The sample also requires a connection to a computer with a serial terminal for each of the development kits.

 User interface
 **************